Art Deco: Society of Decorative Artists (1901–1945)

 The emergence of Art Deco was closely connected with the rise in status of decorative artists, who until late in the 19th century were considered simply artisans.
-The term arts décoratifs had been invented in 1875, giving the designers of furniture, textiles, and other decoration official status.
+The term arts décoratifs was used in France as the status of decorative arts rose, and in 1875 furniture designers, textile makers, and other craftsmen were officially recognized as artists by the French government.
 In 1901, the Société des artistes décorateurs (Society of Decorative Artists), or SAD, was founded, and decorative artists were given the same rights of authorship as painters and sculptors.
 A similar movement developed in Italy.
 In 1902, the first international exhibition devoted entirely to the decorative arts, the Esposizione Internazionale d'Arte Decorativa Moderna, was held in Turin.

 Several new magazines devoted to decorative arts were founded in Paris, including Arts et décoration and L'Art décoratif moderne.
 Decorative arts sections were introduced into the annual salons of the Sociéte des artistes français, and later in the Salon d'Automne.
 French nationalism also played a part in the resurgence of decorative arts, as French designers felt challenged by the increasing exports of less expensive German furnishings.
 In 1911, SAD proposed a major new international exposition of decorative arts in 1912.
 No copies of old styles would be permitted, only modern works.
 The exhibit was postponed until 1914; and then, because of the war, until 1925, when it gave its name to the whole family of styles known as "Déco".